 - The interview is truly a test of not just his or her academic abilities, but also his or her social characteristics and interest in current events.

 - Mental alertness, critical abilities of absorption, clear and logical presentation, a balance of judgement, diversity and depth of interest, aptitude for social cohesiveness, and leadership are some of the attributes to be rated on.

 FAQs related to UPSC Prelims and Mains Syllabus

 Q1: How many papers are there in UPSC prelims?

 UPSC CSE Prelims consists of two papers namely General Studies I and CSAT (General Studies Paper-II).
 While CSAT is qualifying in nature, the marks obtained in the General Studies paper determine your selection for UPSC Mains.
 It means your score in the General Studies Paper will be considered for the Prelims cutoff.

-Q2: How is Prelims cut off calculated?
+Q2: How is the Prelims cut-off calculated?